 Pratt began his quest to sell the idea in Hollywood and after talking to MTV they agreed to take on the project.
 “About a year ago I started pitching the idea around Hollywood to see if I could rise some funding and get some money.
 I.ma huge fan of documentaries and because MTV is the network that’s financing, people is assuming that it’s going to be a reality show.
 There’s a big distinction between contrived reality and actual reality,” Pratt said.
 “My goal is to put Lake Stevens on the map.”

-The transition from student/wrestler to ‘star’ with camera crews following their every move, has been easy for most of the team, however, sometimes repeating simple movements gets bothersome.
+The transition from student/wrestler to ‘star’ with camera where to buy prednisone online crews following their every move, has been easy for most of the team, however, sometimes repeating simple movements gets bothersome.

 “At first it was distracting but they (the wrestlers) have gotten used to it and now they don’t pay much attention to them,” Barnes explained.